-In September of last year, it became a criminal offence to squat unoccupied residential buildings.
-This move came at a time of a major housing crisis: there are currently around a million unoccupied or empty homes in the UK, and growing homelessness.
-The criminalisation of squatting has been shown to be impacting disproportionately on vulnerable people, and has already been blamed for at least one street death, when Daniel Gauntlett died of hypothermia on the doorstep of an empty bungalow after warnings from police that it would be illegal for him to enter.
+In September 2012, it became a criminal offence to squat unoccupied residential buildings.
+This move came at a time of a major housing crisis: there are currently around three-quarters of a million empty homes in the UK, and growing homelessness.
+The criminalisation of squatting has been shown to be impacting disproportionately on vulnerable people, and has already been blamed for at least one death, that of Daniel Gauntlett of hypothermia on the doorstep of an empty bungalow after warnings from police that it would be illegal for him to enter.

 There are now signs that the government is seeking to extend this criminalisation beyond the residential sector.
 I am deeply concerned about the potential impacts on protest and civil liberties in this country.
 In the response to the last consultation, the government stated: